eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Data formats** define the way data in an attestation is formatted, e.g. its character sets, encoding and serialisation.

-- **Proof mechanisms** define the methods used to secure the attestations for integrity and authenticity, while enabling selective disclosure.
+- **Proof mechanisms** define the methods used to secure the attestations for integrity, authenticity, and support of selective disclosure.
 There are only a few suitable standardised formats for releasing electronic attestations of attributes currently available.
 These are:

 1. The ISO/IEC 18013-5 standard defines an attribute schema, data format and proof mechanisms for mDL-s, which can be used also with other attribute schemas, see [ISO/IEC 18013-5].